-Understanding Literary Devices In the context of the 11-plus English exam, literary devices play a crucial role in enhancing comprehension and analysis of texts...
+Understanding Literary Devices In the context of the 11-plus English exam, literary devices are essential tools that authors use to enhance their writing and co...

 Understanding Literary Devices